VITAMIN B6 (PYRIDOXINE)

 B6 can help alleviate symptoms of polyneuropathy, degeneration of peripheral nerves associated with diabetes and some types of Guillain–Barré syndrome (R).

-A deficiency in B6 can cause sleep disturbances (R).
+A deficiency in B6 can cause sleep problems (R).

 B6 seems to stimulate parts of the brain during rapid eye movement (REM) sleep, leading to seemingly more vivid dreams (R).

-In order to increase levels of the bodie’s natural and strongest antidepressant hormone serotonin you need to provide the body with 5HTP (most bioavailable form of tryptophan), vitamin B6, B1, B3 (Niacin), folic acid, magnesium, and zinc as all of them are required to produce this precious happy hormone.
+In order to increase levels of serotonin, the strongest antidepressant hormone found in our body, you need to make sure you have enough Vitamin B6 as well as 5HTP (most bioavailable form of tryptophan), B1, B3 (Niacin), folic acid, magnesium, and zinc as all of them are required to produce this precious happy hormone.
+They all (including B6) are also important for normal levels of the key sleep hormone, melatonin, as melatonin is made in the body out of serotonin.

-A deficiency in the active form of B6, P5P, may cause tryptophan to be used in the production of an organic acid called kynurenine, leading to low serotonin and melatonin, thus contributing to depression and sleep difficulties (>).
+A deficiency of the active form of Vitamin B6, P5P, may cause tryptophan to be used in the production of an organic acid called kynurenine, leading to low serotonin and melatonin, thus contributing to depression and sleep difficulties (>).

-5HTP in our liver is converted to 5HT but it can do it only with the help of Vitamin B6.
-However, if you are even mildly deficient in Vitamin B6, this tryptophan will be converted to toxic metabolites, by the liver!
-It is therefore very important 5-HTP should be taken with either vitamin B6 or multivitamin which is high in B6, B complex, or such as Healthy Mega.
+5HTP in our liver is converted to 5HT, but it can be done only with the help of Vitamin B6.
+However, if you are even mildly deficient in this vitamin, liver will convert tryptophan to toxic metabolites rather than to 5-HT!
+It is therefore very important to always take 5-HTP with either Vitamin B6, B complex, or multivitamin which is contains at least 10mg of B6.

-This combination is also effective when treating different forms of epilepsy that are characterized by depression or anxiety (R).
+The same two nutrients are also effective when treating different forms of epilepsy that are associated with depression or anxiety (R).

 B6 deficiency is seen in those who have panic attacks or hyperventilation attacks (R).

-Children with Autism (who often have anxiety) tend to have deficiencies in B6 and can be treated with the supplement (R).
+Children with Autism (who often suffer from anxiety) tend to be B6 deficient and can be treated with supplements containing this vitamin (R).

 Low levels of B6 are significantly associated with symptoms of depression (R).